wwwouaiebe/leaflet.TravelNotes/src/README.md

 In release mode the application is installed in the leaflet.TravelNotes/dist folder and in the leaflet.TravelNotes/gh-page folder.
 The leaflet.TravelNotes/gh-page folder contains all the needed files to run the application, included last version of leaflet.

-In release mode, all the js sources files are grouped in one big js file with rollup and then this file is minified with terser, so the file is quite imposible to understand if an error occurs at the exution time.
+In release mode, all the js sources files are grouped in one big js file with rollup and then this file is minified with terser, so the file is quite imposible to understand if an error occurs at the execution time.

 # How the application works